skin care concerns Why Do I Have Acne Between My Eyebrows?

 As we mentioned earlier, makeup that is not properly removed could contribute to acne forming between eyebrows.
 While we’re not saying that you should avoid wearing makeup altogether, the AAD suggests using non-comedogenic products, which means they are designed to not clog your pores.

 Editor’s tip: Not sure if your collection includes non-comedogenic products?
-We’ve got you covered here: What Does Non-Comedogenic Mean, Plus Our Best Non-Comedogenic Products.
+Check out our article, What Does Non-Comedogenic Mean, Plus Our Best Non-Comedogenic Products.

 While we’re all for exfoliating skin, harsh scrubbing can negatively impact your skin.
-Instead, opt for a gentle face scrub to slough away dead skin cells, dirt, and oil from the surface of your skin without irritation.
-We recommend trying one of our face scrubs from the L’Oréal Paris Pure-Sugar line, which are all formulated with three pure sugars for gentle yet effective exfoliation.
+You can always opt for a gentle face scrub to polish away dead skin cells, dirt, and oil from the surface of your skin without irritation.
+We recommend the L’Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub, which is formulated with three pure sugars for gentle yet effective exfoliation.

 If you find that one cleansing session just doesn’t cut it, you may want to try your hand at double cleansing.
-This method of cleansing is one way deeply cleanse.
 This two-step cleansing method may help keep excess oil at bay.
 Start with a no-rinse cleanser, like the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof - All Skin Types, simply saturating a cotton pad and wiping the pad over your skin.
 Follow up with a rinse-off cleanser, like the L’Oréal Paris Pure-Clay Detox & Brighten Cleanser, which works to purify dirt, oil, and pollution from skin.

-We can’t say this enough!
-Sleeping with makeup is an absolute no-no. See, every time you sleep with makeup, it can mix with dirt and oil on your face, which could lead to breakouts and acne forming, including between eyebrows.
+We can’t stress this enough—sleeping in makeup is an absolute no-no. Every time you sleep with makeup on, it can mix with dirt and oil on your face, which could lead to breakouts and acne forming, including between eyebrows.
 And yes, per the AAD, even non-comedogenic products can cause acne when you sleep in them!
-Remove your makeup before you catch shut-eye to help your skin stay in the clear.

-Have you been slacking on getting your laundry done?
-Consider this your sign to start.
 The AAD shares that dead skin cells, bacteria, and dirt can easily build up on your linens and transfer to the surface of your skin.
-The AAD recommends changing your sheets every week and your pillowcases two to three times a week.
+The AAD recommends changing your pillowcases two to three times a week.

 Like it or not, your hair could be the reason you are noticing acne around your brows.
-Whether you have naturally oily hair or use various hair styling products, oil can find a way to your eyebrow area and clog pores, according to the AAD.
-The AAD suggests washing off hair care product residue or swapping out products for oil-free alternatives.
-And if you’re currently working with bangs or like to wear your locks down, consider switching things up with updo hairstyles that will keep your products away from your skin.
+Whether you have naturally oily hair or use different hair styling products, oil can find a way to your eyebrow area and clog pores, according to the AAD.
+So be sure to wash off hair care product residue or swap out products for oil-free alternatives.
+And if you’re currently working with bangs or like to wear your locks down, consider switching things up with some updo hairstyles (or even half-up hairstyles) that will keep your hair out of your face.

-Don’t feel like you need to manage breakouts all on your own.
-There is no substitute for consulting with your dermatologist if the problem persists.
-A dermatologist can help you identify what could be responsible for the acne between your eyebrows and come up with a treatment plan that’s suitable for your skin's needs.
+If the problem persists, consult with a board-certified dermatologist.
+A professional can help you identify what could be responsible for the acne between your eyebrows and come up with a treatment plan that’s suitable for your skin's needs.